kuszmaul/graveyard/README.md

     | Unordered | 1.161   | 1.958     |
     | Ordered   | 1.201   | 1.524     |

+- [x] Implement stability after reserve.
+Since we aren't doing reordering during insert, this is just about avoiding rehash, so the following doesn't make sense.
+    *   Need a reservation_count to tell us whether the current insertion must maintain stability.
+    *   Possibly specially handle the case where we do `reserve(size()+k)` for small `k`.
+In this case we might maintain a set of `k` offsets to values that are out of place so that on the next insert or reserve we can go fix those particular ones up.
-- [ ] Keep track of whether we must maintain reference stability.
+- [x] This also doesn't make sense any more: Keep track of whether we must maintain reference stability.
 If not, then inserts should reorder (which will make the unsuccessful-find faster).
+- [x] Use the user-provided hasher in OLP.
+- [x] Why are the idhash versions slower (e.g., for OLP, which doesn't even use the hash function.)
+It turns out that they aren't.
+(2023-02-15)
 - [ ] Does H2 computing %255 vs %128 make any difference?
-- [ ] Vectorize other operations
-- [ ] Why are the idhash versions slower (e.g., for OLP)  Is it a bad random number generator?
 - [ ] Where is that jitter comming from  in facebook?
 - [ ] Put as much metadata as possible into the malloced part (but not the `logical_bucket_count_` which is in the critical path for `find`.